catalyst/moodle-tool_webanalytics/README.md

 - Choose whether you want to send Clean URLs (recommended): Matomo will aggregate Page Titles and show a nice waterfall cascade of all sites,
 - Set alternative piwik.js URL for any purpose including categories and action types
+- Optional tracking for User ID
+- User ID could be id or username

 ### Google Universal Analytics
 - Plugin modifies the page speed sample to have 50% of your visitors samples for page speed instead of 1% making it much more useful